sameer-patel-dev/Psyche/README.md

 ## Acknowledgement
-We would like to thank Prof. Manjitsing Valvi, Prof. Ashwini Dalvi and Dr. Shrirang Joshi for the support and guidance throughout the development of the Project.
+We would like to thank Prof. Manjitsing Valvi, Prof. Ashwini Dalvi and Dr. Shrirang Joshi for their support and guidance throughout the development of this Project.